thosgood/this-weeks-finds/markdown/151-200/week188.md

                  |       |
                   --->---

-Here\'s another way to think about it.
+Here's another way to think about it.
 Let U be the operation of moving our particle one unit across to the right, and let V be the operation of moving it one unit upwards.
 Then the operation of moving it around the above square is

     U V U-1 V-1

-and we\'ve just seen this equals q - that is, it acts to multiply the particle\'s wavefunction by q.
+and we've just seen this equals q - that is, it acts to multiply the particle's wavefunction by q.
 So:

     U V U-1 V-1 = q

-This means that the operations U and V don\'t commute: instead, they
+This means that the operations U and V don't commute: instead, they "q-mute":
-\"q-mute\":

     UV = qVU